 In fact, from the bottom of each pool, hot springs water gushes straight out of the ground.

-The large pool is fed by 108 degrees F water with bubbles and smell of hydrogen sulfide.
+The large pool is fed by 108 degrees F water with bubbles and sulfur smell.

 The small pool is too hot (118 degrees F) to dip in, but the crystal clear water looks simply beautiful.

 If you feel the large pool hot, you have a not-so-hot tub fed by 100 degrees F water.

 Relatively tepid water is piped from the source, and may be more relaxing.

 The discharged water from the pools is mixed with river water here, which is an option to cool down.

 Unbelievable you can enjoy the great water without a fee.

 A donation is not so special to most people in the United States.